 Patience is not just a virtue, it is a requirement in today’s frenetic society.
 Yoga can help you cultivate and nurture this beautiful quality.

 Patience is an art form that needs to be practiced, honed and perfected.
 With constant mindful practice, it can become second nature and gradually your quality.
-Yoga, as it works out your limitations can help you become more patient.
+Yoga, as it works out your limitations can help you become more patient too.

 Patience Vs Passivity

 Patience does not mean passivity.
 Although they appear to be similar at the outset, there is nothing common between these two.
-Let’s take a closer look at what is not patience.
+Let’s take a closer look at what this quality is not.

 Passivity is a resigned state of the situation.
 While passivity leads to a disempowered state of mind, patience allows for a dynamic state of acceptance and empowerment.
 It is the difference between playing the role of a victim and taking charge of a situation.

-While it is easy to become passive, patience in the face of dilemmas is actually far more challenging to cultivate.
+While it is easy to become passive, being patient in the face of dilemmas is actually far more challenging to cultivate.
 But is also much more rewarding in the long run.
-Passivity does not stimulate action while patience forms a stable bedrock for empowered action.
+Passivity does not stimulate action but if your patient it forms a stable bedrock for empowered action.

 Motivational speaker and author, Dr. Wayne Dyer’s quote on patience reads, “Infinite Patience brings Immediate Results”.
 What he meant by this is that the fruit of patience is instant joy, peace and calm within us which is ultimately the goal that we seek.